 Adding Whey protein in the mix can prevent muscle loss while not affecting insulin sensitivity or interfering much with your fat burning mode.
 Consuming protein increases free amino acid (FAA) levels, which stops the potential breakdown of muscle, and preserves lean tissue (a process called proteolysis).
 Just 10 grams of protein will do the trick.

-You will lose the benefits of autophagy (cellular cleaning) though if you add protein.
+However, you will lose the benefits of autophagy (cellular cleaning) if you add protein.
 I usually break my 16hrs water fast with this coffee.

-As above, pour all the ingredients into a cup.
+As and in the first recipe, put all the ingredients into a cup.
 If you add Whey protein, you should add some cold water first to dissolve it.
-Then, mix all ingredients with the mixer.
+Then, mix all ingredients with a mixer.

-Enjoy the best - at least on taste - coffee you've ever drank.
+Enjoy the best - at least on taste - coffee you've ever had.